ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

    * Registration Center ID - Mandatory
    * Language Code - Mandatory
 2. If the mandatory input parameters are missing, throws the appropriate message.
-1. System also validates if the response contain the following attributes for the Registration Center ID along with values as applicable
+1. System also validates if the response contains the following attributes for the Registration Center ID along with values as applicable
    * Registration Center ID
    * Registration Center Name
    * Longitude